Mr-Bathwal/Mr-Bathwal/README.md

 ---

 ## 🌟 About Me
-- 🔭 Currently working on **cutting-edge Blockchain projects** and full-stack platforms
+- 🔭 Currently working on **cutting-edge Blockchain projects** and full-stack platforms.
-- 🌱 Exploring **Advanced DSA, Web3, and System Design**
+- 🌱 Exploring **Advanced DSA, Web3, and System Design.**
-- 💬 Ask me about **React, Node.js, C++, Blockchain, UI/UX, Problem Solving**
+- 💬 Ask me about **React, Node.js, C++, Blockchain, UI/UX, Problem Solving.**
-- ✨ Building creative, impactful tech with real-world utility
+- ✨ Building creative, impactful tech with real-world utility.
 - ⚡ Fun fact: _I debug faster at midnight 🌙 with a cup of chai ☕_

 ---